iPhone 12 and 12 Pro: Apple's latest get 5G, 'ceramic shield,' MagSafe magnets

 Apple's iPhones just got a lot faster.
 During its virtual event Tuesday, the company unveiled its iPhone 12 lineup -- and all four new devices come with 5G, including the ultra-fast millimeter wave version.
 The company's 5.4-inch iPhone 12 Mini, 6.1-inch iPhone 12, 6.1-inch iPhone 12 Pro and 6.7-inch iPhone 12 Max pack in some of the biggest advances Apple has made in years.

 The entire iPhone 12 lineup features a new design, reminiscent of Apple's iPad Pro tablets.
 The flatter sides give the iPhones a new feel for the first time in three years.
-All models come with a new, ultra-strong version of Corning's Gorilla glass, dubbed "ceramic shield."
+All models come with a new, ultra-strong, Corning-designed front cover display, dubbed "ceramic shield."
 It's "tougher than any smartphone glass," Apple said, and is four times less likely to crack if you drop it.
 The new phones come with Apple's updated A14 Bionic, the same chip that's in the new iPad Air.
 They also get bumps in their camera capabilities.

 Apple has nixed the free EarPods and power adapter that previously came with iPhones.
 But the new devices do support Apple's revamped MagSafe charger, which uses magnetic pins to connect the charging cable with the back of the gadget.
 It's not just for charging but serves as a magnetic attachment system for different accessories, all of which can snap right onto the back of the iPhone 12.
 Included in the box with each new iPhone is a Lightning to USB-C connector.